ETS-Android5/Journey-Journal/README.md

 # Journey-Journal
 Within this University task, I was asked to create a mobile application.
-The following specifications were given by a client:
+I was given specifications by a client and had to design, program and release a mobile application that met the given requirements, without further consulting the client within this process.

 # 📝 Requirements:
 > - User registration and login.